stevencombs/retrocombs.github.io/_posts/2015/2015-09-19-book-review-the-lego-architect.md

 * color
 * organization of bricks

-These sections serve well not only for architectural LEGO builds, but for any LEGO build.
+These sections assist not only for architectural LEGO builds, but for any LEGO build.
 Be sure to check out the image on page 180.
 I only wish I had my elements so professionally organized.
 Might be a good winter project.

 # LEGO Architecture Studio